McNerdius/TailBlazor/readme.md

 * The `build-***` scripts do a one-off build where long-running isn't possible or needed.  `cross-env TAILWIND_MODE=build` tells tailwind to do a one-off build, `cross-env` is npm magic for setting environment variables in a cross-platform-friendly manner.
 * The `publish-***` do one-off builds and minifies the CSS.
 The `--env production` is used in our [postcss.config.js](https://github.com/McNerdius/TailBlazor/blob/main/postcss.config.js#L6) toggles on minification and tailwind uses it to disable JIT mode, just as `TAILWIND_MODE=build` would.

-# Step 3 - Scoped CSS
+# Step 3 - CSS Isolation

-* The "normal" way to use Scoped CSS is [described here](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation?view=aspnetcore-5.0#css-isolation-bundling).
+* The "normal" way to use CSS Isolation is [described here](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation?view=aspnetcore-5.0#css-isolation-bundling).
 But we can't do that and take full advantage of Tailwind CSS (`@apply` and other directives), so we need to `@import` the "intermediate" bundle of the Scoped CSS located at `/Shared/obj/scopedcss/bundle/Shared.styles.css`.
 See this in action in `tailwind.css` as mentioned above.

 # Step 4 - Set up Build